Scale Your Localization with GitHub Actions

 localize/feature-name

-) - Keep branches updated with main to avoid conflicts
+- Sync Regularly: Keep translation branches updated with main

 i18n.lock

-- Split content into separate branches by sections
+- Divide and Conquer: Split content across multiple branches by section

-- Use GitHub's Actions tab to monitor progress
+- Monitor Progress: Use GitHub's Actions tab to track translation jobs

-- Use local workflow with caching for quick iterations
+- Hybrid Approach: Use local workflow with caching for quick iterations between major releases

-For GitHub Actions details, see our complete guide.
+For complete GitHub Actions configuration options, see our detailed guide.